Skip to main content

 4xx (not 429)Client error — fix the request, do not retry

 The rate limiting system is fail-open.
-If the rate limit service itself is unavailable, your request is allowed through.
+If the rate-limit service or its backing store is unavailable, your request is allowed through.
 Do not rely on this behavior — always design your integration to respect limits.

 Alert notification throttling